 This chart shows the inbound and outbound data transfer for a week (Fri 4-8-05 through Sat 4-16) on the East Campus residential network.
 The green area refers to the inbound traffic rates.
 The blue line refers to outbound rates.
-The graph, implicitly, shows how little P2P software is in use on Duke's network, relative to all traffic.
-The average outbound data rate over this period is 39.3 Kb/sec and the average inbound rate is 297.1 Kb/sec.
-While this is not as low as it would be without P2P use entirely, it is far from the rates, before the new policy, of over 250Mb/sec (Cramer 2005).
+The chart shows how little P2P transfer is occurring on campus relative to the entire amount of traffic.
+The average outbound data rate over this period is 39.3 kb/sec and the average inbound rate is 297.1 kb/sec.
+While this is not as low as it would be without P2P use entirely, it is far from the rates, before the new policy, of over 250mb/sec.
 This is an 8:1 ratio of inbound:outbound.
-Normal ISPs, for instance, will offer a 4:1 ratio on their high-speed services like DSL and cable (Cramer 2005).
-This is an abnormally high ratio, suggesting that there is minimal P2P traffic going across the network.
+Normal ISPs, for instance, will offer a 4:1 ratio (Cramer 2005).
+This is abnormally high inbound:outbound, suggesting that there is minimal P2P traffic going across the network.